adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 To mitigate, you can make mixins really granular.
 For example you could have a "red text" mixin which is certainly better.
 But then again, the declaration of that mixin is basically the same as a declaration of red text.
 Might as well just declare that instead.

 If you need to update it in multiple places, then a search and replace will do it.
-And even if you did use a mixin, when red changes to orange, you will have to do a search and replace anyway.
+And even if you did use a mixin, when red changes to orange, you will have to do a search and replace anyway, because the mixin name will otherwise be misleading.

 ## What about performance?

 I don't have stats to hand, but I can very confidently say that it's not wise to practice premature optimisation.
-Let's say you have a very large CSS codebase (100kb).
+Let's say you have a very large CSS codebase (100KB or more).

 Firstly, I *guess* you *might* save yourself a few KB.
 Secondly, there are alternative paths to improving performance and thirdly, you probably have redundant code due to a lack of maintainability.